-When you need a text translated, there are generally four ways to have this done:
+When you want to have a text translated, there are usually four way to have this done.

 1. Machine translation (MT)